DeathGamer111/MiniLM-L6-v2/README.md

 #### Hyper parameters

-We trained ou model on a TPU v3-8.
+We trained our model on a TPU v3-8.
 We train the model during 100k steps using a batch size of 1024 (128 per TPU core).
 We use a learning rate warm up of 500.
 The sequence length was limited to 128 tokens.
 We used the AdamW optimizer with a 2e-5 learning rate.
 The full training script is accessible in this current repository: `train_script.py`.